Merriman, H., Schichtel, M. (2011).A guide to preparation for appraisal and revalidation

 MBBS MRCGP MSc MMEd FHEA DPhil

 My clinical background is General Practice and Palliative Medicine.
 I worked as a GP Partner and Trainer in London before coming to Oxford.
 At Oxford, I gained clinical experience in palliative medicine at Sir Michael Sobell House Hospice.
 During that time, I was awarded a clinical fellowship in End of Life Care from the NHS Leadership programme.
 This fellowship developed into a DPhil project with the Nuffield Department of Primary Care Health Sciences, University of Oxford.
 The thesis focuses on optimising the implementation of advance care planning (ACP) in heart failure.
 The DPhil study has made very good progress: I have passed my viva and am in the process of completing corrections.
 I was able to iteratively develop and refine a complex behavioural intervention targeting healthcare professionals to deliver ACP in a timely and sensitive way that is acceptable to patients and carers.

-I used mixed methods including three systematic literature reviews, two meta-analyses, two taxonomies, clinician interview series and focus groups with patients and carers to synthesis four distinct intervention components.
+I used mixed methods including three systematic literature reviews, two meta-analyses, two taxonomies, clinician interview series and focus groups with patients and carers to synthesise four distinct intervention components.
 The Medical Research Council's (MRC) Framework for the development and evaluation of complex interventions, the Theoretical Domains Framework (TDF), Behaviour Change Techniques (BCTs) and Michie's Behaviour Change Wheel (BCW) provided the theoretical and analytical approaches.
 Future plans are to test the intervention in the context of a feasibility cluster randomised controlled trial.

 Past research projects focussed on: